snap-stanford/snap-python/doc/source/reference/GetMxSccSz.rst

 GetMxSccSz
 ''''''''''

-.. function:: GetMxSccSz(Graph)
+.. function:: GetMxSccSz()

-Returns the fraction of nodes in the largest strongly connected component of a *Graph*.
+A graph method that returns the fraction of nodes in the largest strongly connected component of a graph.

 Parameters:

- - *Graph*: graph (input)
+- None
-     A Snap.py graph or a network.

 Return value:

 - float
      The fraction of nodes in the largest strongly connected component of a graph.